Adarsh-dhananjaya-k/arduino_workshop_TB/Push_button /sketch_oct18c/steps.md

    - Connect the other terminal of the button to one side of a pull-down resistor (around 10k ohms).
    - Connect the other side of the pull-down resistor to Ground (GND) on the Arduino.
    - Connect the cathode (shorter leg) of the LED to digital pin 11 on the Arduino.
-   - Connect the anode (longer leg) of the LED directly to Gnd V on the Arduino.
+   - Connect the anode (longer leg) of the LED directly to Gnd on the Arduino.

 **Step 3: Upload the Code**